MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/index.md

 Examples of [.NET Obfuscation][obfuscation] and other [Application Protection][app-protection] features included in Dotfuscator CE are:

 * *[Renaming][renaming]* of identifiers to make reverse-engineering of the compiled assemblies more difficult.
-* *[Anti-tamper][tamper]* to detect the execution of tampered applications, transmit incident alerts, and terminate tampered sessions.
+* *[Anti-tamper][tamper]* to detect the execution of tampered applications and terminate or respond to tampered sessions.
-* *[Anti-debug][debug]* to detect the attachment of a debugger to a running application, transmit incident alerts, and terminate debugged sessions.
+* *[Anti-debug][debug]* to detect the attachment of a debugger to a running application and terminate or respond to debugged sessions.
 * *[Anti-rooted device][root]* to detect if the application is running on a rooted Android device and terminate sessions on these devices.
-* *[Application expiration behaviors][shelflife]* that encode an "end-of-life" date, transmit alerts when applications are executed after their expiration date, and terminate expired application sessions.
+* *[Application expiration behaviors][shelflife]* that encode an "end-of-life" date and terminate expired application sessions.
-* *[Exception tracking][exceptions]* to monitor unhandled exceptions occurring within the application.
-* *[Session][sessions] and [feature][features] usage tracking* to determine what applications have been executed, what versions of those applications, and what features are used in those applications.

 For details on these features, including how they fit into your application protection strategy, see the [Capabilities page][capabilities].